 Individual Health Plans are used to create a centralised register of pupils with complex health needs.
 An identified member of the school staff has responsibility for the school register.
-They will ensure that regular communication with parents/carers of children with IHPs takes place and that

-IHPs are updated to reflect the child's current needs.
+They will ensure that regular communication with Parents/Carers of pupils with IHPs takes place and that IHPs are updated to reflect the pupil's current needs.
 Each IHP will have a review date.
-Parents/carers will have a designated person to direct any additional information, letters or health guidance to in order that the necessary records are altered quickly and the necessary information disseminated.
+Parents/Carers will have a designated person to direct any additional information, letters or health guidance to in order that the necessary records are altered quickly and the necessary information disseminated.

-A central register of Individual Health Plans will be held securely Specified members of staff (agreed by the pupil and parents/carers) will also have access to copies of the IHP.
+A central register of Individual Health Plans will be held securely

+Specified members of staff (agreed by the pupil and Parents/Carers) will also have access to copies of the IHP.
 All copies will be updated when new information/guidance comes into the IHP.

-This school ensures that all staff protect pupil confidentiality.
+Hawthorn ensures that all staff protect pupil confidentiality.

-New members of staff, for example in the event of staff absence, will be made aware of the child's IHP and the designated person will ensure that the child's needs are still met.
+New members of staff, for example in the event of staff absence, will be made aware of the pupil's IHP and the Designated Person will ensure that the pupil's needs are still met.